 What this all points to is that optimal oral health in children predicts a favorable future that includes overall health, high self-esteem, self-confidence, regular attendance at school, good grades, graduation, employability, success at job interviews and, perhaps more importantly, attainment of satisfying, life-long personal relationships.

-Dr. Peck hope that asking these questions will result with parents making the best decision.
+Dr. Peck trust that asking these questions will end with parents making the best decision.
 We want to be your family’s dental provider and we hope that you’ll ask us every one of these questions at your first appointment.